The 2L1S/1L2S Degeneracy for Two Microlensing Planet Candidates Discovered by the KMTNet Survey in 2017: Interpretations of the Light curves

 For KMT-2017-BLG-1119, we find that the observed light curve is also well-described by both interpretations.
 In Figure \ref{fig:lc1119}, we present light curves of these degenerate models with their geometries and residuals.
-In Table \ref{table:one}, we present the parameters of these degenerate models.
-We note that, in contrast to the close/wide degeneracy of the previous case, the degenerate solutions of the 2L1S interpretations of this event are not caused by the intrinsic symmetry in the lens equation.
-Indeed, these two degenerate solutions are caused by non-optimal coverage of the observations.
-These solutions are accidentally located in the close and wide region in the $s-q$ parameter space, respectively.
-We simply refer these local solutions as ``close'' and ``wide'' in this work.
+In Table \ref{table:1119}, we present the parameters of these degenerate models.
 In contrast to the previous case, these models show slight variations.
-The best-fit model, 2L1S (close), shows a low mass ratio ($q\sim0.06$) with very short Einstein timescale ($t_{\rm E}\sim 3.5$ days).
-This indicates that this event can be caused by a planetary lens system.
+The best-fit model, 2L1S, shows a low mass ratio ($q\sim0.009$) with very short Einstein timescale ($t_{\rm E}\sim 2.92$ days).
+This indicates that this event can be caused by a low-mass planetary lens system.
 However, this event also can be well described by the 1L2S interpretation, which implies that the planet would not exist.
-Quantitatively, the $\chi^2$ differences between 1L2S and 2L1S (close and wide cases) are $\Delta\chi^{2}\sim20.0$ and $13.7$ from the close and wide cases, respectively.
+Quantitatively, the $\chi^2$ difference between 1L2S and 2L1S is $\Delta\chi^{2}\sim29.7$.
+This $\Delta\chi^2$ value is too marginal to claim the 2L1S/2L1S degeneracy is resolved considering the severe systematics of the observations (see residuals of Figure 2).
+The $\Delta\chi^2$ cannot be conclusive evidence to resolve the degeneracy (we discuss more details of the $\chi^2$ difference in Section 4.1).